-Programming for Adults
+Programming for Farmers

-Programming for Youth
+Programming for Teens

 “The Youth group at Transplanting Traditions is all about possibilities in the face of challenges.
 These youth honor where they have come from, seek out current leadership opportunities, and make change in their community.
 The entire youth group at TT has done amazing documentary work with elders around foodways and culture: audio work, photography, and video.
 They host dinners and lead tours at the farm and they help run the farmers market stands, creating avenues for the broader community to understand their culture.
 The youth support each other.” ~ CEFS Food Youth Initiative program